-G-code is a dark art amongst the 3D printing community.
-You can work for years without touching it, yet it can be used to solve very specific problems when needed.
-After comparing a variety of “magic” slicer profiles, I realized a lot of the magic in the g-code.
+After comparing a variety of “magic” slicer profiles, I realized a lot of the magic happens in the g-code.
 In many cases, a bit of embedded g-code sets printer values that provide most of the benefit with little or no explanation.
+Knowing just a bit of g-code can allow you to really optimize the hardware and print settings of your printer.

 These notes are based on my experiences with the Prusa i3 Mk3 printer.
 If you are using a different printer, please verify the hardware details are same.
 These pages may be a bit rough as I revise them and add new material.
 Please check back regularly for updates.

 Until recently, tuning accleration, jerk and other hardware settings required tweaking and inserting gcode commands by hand.
-More recent versions of slicers – notably PrusaSlicer and Ultimaker Cura – have begun exposing these settings in the printer, print and filament profiles, making them much more accessible and easy to adjust between prints.
-While moving these commands to the slicer GUI is a big improvement, there are still several refinements to print start and stop sequences that are useful to do at print start and finish and various points in between.
-Custom g-code is the right place to insert these functions.
+More recent versions of slicers – notably PrusaSlicer and Ultimaker Cura – have begun exposing these settings in printer, print and filament profiles, making them much more accessible and easy to adjust between prints.
+While this is a big improvement, there are still several refinements to the print sequence that can optimize your prints.
+Custom g-code is the right way to insert these functions.
+Most slicers support inserting g-code at several points during a print:

 Please be sure that you’ve calibrated your printer, and particularly your Live-Z settings before using any of the following examples.
 These routines move the nozzle around close to the bed and can cause damage if your printer is not adjusted properly.